polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 ---

-Now you can use the `insert` subcommand to save these keys approriately for use by your node, all we require is the base path, key type, and correct scheme used to do so with a given secret URI:
+Now you can use the `insert` sub-command to save these keys appropriately for use by your node, all we require is the base path, key type, and correct scheme used to do so with a given secret URI:

 _Command:_